I am a human-centered designer passionate about the intersection of design, technology, and behavioral science.

 Growing up, I was a maker.
 From doodling and painting to making my own jewelry and clothes, I did it all.
 Oddly enough, I also enjoyed math, even though it wasn’t my best subject.
-Later I realized what I loved about math was the process-driven problem solving.
-I enjoyed the challenge of trying different things and learning how each each part of the system fit together to complete the puzzle.
+Later I realized what I loved about math was process-driven problem-solving.
+I enjoyed the challenge of trying different methods and learning how each part of the system fit together to complete the puzzle.

 I enjoy letting imagination and curiosity drive me in projects while also flexing my analytical, methodical way of working through problems through strategic and service design thinking.